 The hike is enjoyable, but nothing to rave about until you get deep within the canyon, close to the Colorado River and springs.
 Then the fun really begins when you reach the pools (thermal baths).
 The spring forms several pools and releases highly mineralized water at temperature of about 111°F. Once you arrive to the several pools, you are in natures very own spa retreat.
 So pick your own thermal bath and relax!

 (Distance from The Strip: 53 min)

 Would you believe us if we told you that within an hour driving distance from the Las Vegas Strip is snow?!?!
 Of course it is not year-round, but Mt.
 Charleston sees snow during the months of September to April.
 Even in the summer time, if you are looking to escape the Las Vegas desert heat, Mt.
 Charleston will be at least 20°F cooler.
 Whether there is snow or flowers on the ground, Mt.
-Charleston is a lovely day trip to enjoy off the Las Vegas Strip.
+Charleston is one of the most refreshing things to do off the Las Vegas Strip.
 We love to just drive up and down the winding roads and soak up the wonderful views.

 If you are looking to hike, Mt.
 Charleston has some great hiking trails to enjoy in the spring and summer such as, Mary Jane Falls, Fletcher Canyon and Charleston Peak South.
 During the winter months, visitors can enjoy ample amount of winter sports at Lee Canyon.
 They have skiing, snowboarding, tubing, snowshoeing and sledding for visitors of all ages.
 Mt.
 Charleston is a great day trip no matter what time of the year it is!